hov172/WinWiFiAnalyzer/README.md

 # Windows Wi‑Fi Analyzer
 Wifi report for users to run and send to Support team analyst.

+- Location Services may need to be enabled for accurate results (channel/band/signal).
+When prompted, choose Allow.

 I create a PS (Powershell Script) and a Macos App that does something similar)
 - Powershell Script: https://github.com/hov172/PS_WI-FI_Analyzer
 - Macos: https://github.com/hov172/WifDiagReport

 ## Command‑Line (CLI)
 Wi‑Fi Analyzer also works headless from the command line on macOS, Windows, and Linux.
 This is intended for IT automation and scripted diagnostics.